-Full of intense flavor, tomato paste adds umami to everything from sauces to stews and curries.
+Full of intense flavor, tomato paste adds umami to everything from sauces to stews to curries.

 Does this sound familiar?
 You open a can of tomato paste.
-You use 2 tablespoons of it in the recipe you’re making that night.
-You spoon the remaining paste out of the can into a container (carefully scraping down the narrow walls of the can so as to not waste any of it).
-You put the container in the fridge and… six weeks later you throw it away.
+You use two tablespoons of it in the recipe you’re making that night.
+You spoon the remaining paste out of the can and into a container.
+(You even carefully scrape down the narrow walls of the can so as to not waste any of it.)
+You put the container in the fridge and…six weeks later you throw it away.

 At least I have done this countless times but it doesn’t have to be that way!
 Tomato paste is an incredibly versatile ingredient.
 You can use it in a huge variety of recipes all the way from curries to paprika sauce.